 Additional risk for spray professionals comes during the winter.
 Deep freeze conditions can cause considerable damage to pest control spray equipment.
 Some of the most expensive parts are most at risk of freeze damage.
 Water can freeze in lines, and the ice can damage pumps, spray guns, line strainers (filters) and hand sprayers.
 In addition to the added cost of equipment repairs, customer appointments will be missed while equipment thaws out or is repaired.
-There are steps to take to reduce the risk of freeze damage to spray equipment.
+Want to learn how to winterize a sprayer?
+There are steps to take to reduce the risk of freeze damage to spray equipment, such as using antifreeze for sprayers.

 Work with an equipment provider to build in preventive measures, such as installing a: